bewerner/webserv/README.md

 ## Testing

-### Automated Testing

-As a bonus and to help during development, I included a custom bash script tester that compares webserv responses with nginx responses.
+As a bonus and to help during development, I implemented a custom tester that compares webserv responses with nginx responses.

 The tester allows you to: